Skip to main content

 • Data usage with respect to location and assignment to computer instances/platforms is independent of the runtime environment of the connector itself.

 There are various options for organizational structures and data exchange scenarios such as “one legal entity and one site in one country”, “one legal entity and multiple sites in one country” or “one legal entity and multiple sites in different countries”.
-For more details on possible connector usage scenarios, please refer to our Initial Onboarding Guide.
+For more details on possible connector usage scenarios, please refer to our Onboarding Guide.
 This includes also the different options to obtain a connector, e.g., it can be acquired via an ESP, it can be self-developed or adapted from open-source, or it can be part of a business application from a BAP.
 If the data exchange does not take place between several legal entities within Catena-X as defined above, no EDC is required.
-An example would be the connection of the OSP to the GXDCH.
+An example would be the connection of the CSP-B to the GXDCH.
 For this connection no connector is needed, because this is not an exchange of data between two legal entities within Catena-X.